 - Netting and shade materials

 - Pavers (delivered to us no pickups)

-- Plastics and foam (perspex, acetate, polypropylene, vinyl, expanded polystyrene, polyethylene foam, latex foam, foam rubber, neoprene, EVA skins, closed cell foam as sheets, blocks, cut-outs, stencils, O-rings)
+- Plastics and foam (perspex, acetate, polypropylene, vinyl, medium to high density polystyrene (not domestic packaging), polyethylene foam, latex foam, foam rubber, neoprene, EVA skins, closed cell foam as sheets, blocks, cut-outs, stencils, O-rings)

 - Rope, cord and twine

 - Stationery (notepads, pens, pencils, envelops.
 No lever arch files)

 - Timber and plywood (de-nailed, including structural timber, flooring, spools and frames)

 - …and anything that is suitable for crafting and making, including commercial over-runs and industrial off-cuts.